overwolf/overwolf.github.io/docs/start/how-to-test-your-app.md

 1. `"block_top_window_navigation":true` – Means that whenever app users click on an ad, it will open the link in a new window.
 2. `"popup_blocker":true` – This flag prevents ads that will try to create a popup for the user without the user’s consent.
-3. `"mute":true' - Mute sounds in window.
+3. `"mute":true` - Mute sounds in window.

 #### Verify the 'launcher_icon' property